doctrine/orm/docs/en/reference/events.rst

         postPersist: [ doStuffOnPostPersist ]

-In YAML the ``key`` of the lifecycleCallbacks entry is the event that you are triggering on and the values are the methods to call.
+In YAML the ``key`` of the lifecycleCallbacks entry is the event that you are triggering on and the value is the method (or methods) to call.
 The allowed event types are the ones listed in the previous Lifecycle Events section.

 XML would look something like this: